 In 2000 the Civic Partnership hired the Rails to Trails Conservancy to do a feasibility study.
 The result of that study was a route from East Broad Street Hazleton along the old DS&S rail bed across the Stockton road along the Dreck Creek Reservoir onto the N&S line near Ashmore as Phase I. Phase II route starts near Ashmore and continues near Hazle Brook and into the historic mining town of Eckley.
 Phase III will be a route from Eckley to the D&L National Heritage Corridor near Rockport.
 The approximate total length of the trail is 16 miles.

 The first phase, 4 miles in length, from Rt.
 93 E. Broad St. Hazleton to the Ashmore area was completed in 2005 with the grand opening in May with public hike and bike event with a community picnic.
-Plans are going forward to start the second phase from Ashmore to Eckley.
-Funding has come from state and county funds with local matching from community groups and volunteer fund raisers.
+The second phase has been completed from Ashmore to Hazle Brook, making the trail about 6 miles in length.
+Surveying and planning is underway for Phase III of the trail construction which will connect the trail to Eckley Miners' Village.Phase IV will connect the trail to the Delaware and Lehigh National Heritage Corridor Trail.
+Funding has come from state and county funds with local matching from community groups and volunteer fundraisers.